SolidHal/PrawnOS/README.md

 ### Build the wifi dongle into the laptop

-Sick of having a wsb dongle on the outside of your machine for wi-fi?
+Sick of having a usb dongle on the outside of your machine for wi-fi?
 Want to be able to use two usb devices at once without a hub?
 Check out the instructions here: https://github.com/SolidHal/AsusC201-usb-wifi-from-webcam
-Waringing: decent soldering skills required
+Warning: decent soldering skills required

 ### Troubleshooting